-Islam’s rapid spread across Western Asia & North Africa was facilitated by the vacuum left from the chronic wars between Rome & Persia.
-Just prior to the Arab conquests, the old combatants had concluded another round in their long contest & were exhausted!
+Islam’s rapid spread across Western Asia and North Africa was facilitated by the vacuum left from the chronic wars between Rome and Persia.
+Just prior to the Arab conquests, the old combatants had concluded yet another round in their long contest and were exhausted!

-In the 2nd decade of the 7th C, the Persians conquered Syria & Palestine from the Romans, took Antioch, pillaged Jerusalem, then conquered Alexandria in Egypt.
-That means the Persians ruled what had been the 2nd & 3rd most populous cities of the Roman Empire.
-They conquered most of Asia Minor & set up camp just across the Bosporus from Constantinople.
+In the 2nd decade of the 7th C, the Persians conquered Syria and Palestine from the Romans, took Antioch, pillaged Jerusalem, then conquered Alexandria in Egypt.
+That means the Persians ruled what had been the 2nd and 3rd most populous cities of the Roman Empire.
+They conquered most of Asia Minor and set-up camp just across the Bosporus from Constantinople.

 The Muslims realized conquering the Mediterranean would require they become a naval power.
-They did and began taking strategic islands in the Eastern & Central sea.
-In the 670’s with their new navy they began taking shots at Constantinople, but were chased off by a new invention – Greek Fire.
+They did and began taking strategic islands in the Eastern and Central sea.
+In the 670s with their new navy, they began taking shots at Constantinople but were chased off by a new invention – Greek Fire.

 In Islam, later revelation supersedes earlier pronouncements.
-Early in Muhammad’s career, he hoped to win Christians to his cause so he called for kindly treatment of them.
-Later, when he had some power and the Christians had proven intractable, he spoke more stridently and urged their forced compliance.
+Early in Muhammad’s career, he hoped to win Christians by persuasion to his cause so he called for kindly treatment of them.
+Later, when he had some power and Christians proved intractable, he spoke more stridently and urged their forced compliance.
 Conversion FROM Islam to any other religion was to be punished by execution.
-But the Koran isn’t set down in a chronological sequence and readers don’t always know which was an earlier & which a later revelation.
-Some Muslims rulers were stern & read the harsh passages as being the rule.
-They persecuted Christian & tried to eradicate the Church.
-Others believed the call to a more merciful relationship with Christians was a higher morality & followed that.
-Churches were allowed to meet under such rulers, but public demonstrations of faith were banned & no new church building was permitted.
+But the Koran isn’t set down in a chronological sequence and readers don’t always know which was an earlier and which a later revelation.
+Some Muslims rulers were stern and read the harsh passages as being the rule.
+They persecuted Christian and tried to eradicate the Church.
+Others believed the call to a more merciful relationship with Christians was a higher morality and followed that.
+Churches were allowed to meet under such rulers, but public demonstrations of faith were banned and no new church building was permitted.

 Interestingly, there was a flowering of Arabic culture that took place due to rule by benevolent Muslims.
-Because Christian scholarship was allowed, the Classics of Greek & Roman civilization were translated into Arabic BY CHRISTIAN CLEGY & SCHOLARS.
-It was this that led to the emergence of the Arabic Golden Age that modern historians love to mention.
-That such a Golden Age was sparked & enabled by Christian scholars giving Muslims access to the works of classical antiquity is rarely mentioned.
+Because Christian scholarship was allowed, the Classics of Greek and Roman civilization were translated into Arabic BY CHRISTIAN CLERGY and SCHOLARS.
+It was this that led to the emergence of the Arabic Golden Age modern historians make so much of.
+That such a Golden Age was sparked and enabled by Christian scholars giving Muslims access to the works of classical antiquity is rarely mentioned.

-The severe limits placed on the Faith by even lenient Muslim rulers, combined with the harsh treatment of the Church in other places led to widespread losses by the Church in terms of population & influence.
+The severe limits placed on the Faith by even lenient Muslim rulers, combined with the harsh treatment of the Church in other places led to widespread loses by the Church in terms of population and influence.
 Catholic Christians living in North Africa fled north to Europe where they were welcomed by those of similar faith.
-But the Jacobite Monophysite community was left behind to languish, & the vibrant church culture that had once dominated the region was nearly lost.
-There are those who say the resurgent radical Islam of the Muslim Brotherhood in Egypt is now putting the final nails in the coffin of the Coptic Church, the spiritual heirs to that once vibrant history.
+But the Jacobite Monophysite community was left behind to languish, and the vibrant church culture that had once dominated the region was nearly lost.
+The resurgent radical Islam of the Muslim Brotherhood in Egypt is now putting the final nails in the coffin of the Coptic Church, the spiritual heirs to that once vibrant history.

 Nearly everywhere Islam spread, it was accompanied by mass defections of marginal Christians to the new faith.
 Pragmatism isn’t such a modern philosophy after all.
 Many nominal Christians assumed the single God of Islam was the same as the one God of Christianity and He must favor the Muslims – I mean > look at how successful they are in spreading their religion.
 Might makes right – Right? // Well, maybe it doesn’t . . .
 Shhh!
-Not so loud, the mullahs are just outside & their scimitars are sharp.
+Not so loud, the mullahs might hear and their scimitars are sharp.

 As many had converted to the newly emergent Christianity under the auspices of Constantine in the early 4th Century, now many converted to Islam under the caliphates in the 7th.